nrkn/text-layout/README.md

 ### examples

-Add examples for both node (via @napi-rs/canvas) and browser (via canvas), and maybe for fun a BMFont based version in a game engine
+Add examples for both node (via @napi-rs/canvas) and browser (via canvas), for monospaced text eg console, and maybe for fun a BMFont based version in a game engine

 ## license